 The Passings of Mr. and Mrs. Moody:

 In real-life, he suffered a major tragedy in 1999 when his wife of over 30 years, Dianna Moody, died at the age of 47 from cancer.
 On March 5, 2013, William Moody passed away at the age of 58.
 They have left behind two children, Michael and Daniel.
+In 2014, he was posthumously inducted into the WWE Hall of Fame.

 (Sources used include: WWE.com, Slam Sports.com, onlineworldofwrestling.com, and percypringle.com)